 Improves communication with stakeholders

-Having a clear visualization on the entire project’s process makes it easier to communicate progress and issues with stakeholders.
-This can result in better decision making and an overall better outcome.
+Having a clear visualization of the entire project’s process makes it easier to communicate progress and issues with stakeholders.
+This can result in better decision-making and an overall better outcome.

 How do you stay productive?
 We’d love for you to share your Kanban tips and tricks with us in the comment section below.